Advice from the race doctor

 Finish line – Keep moving!

-Once you cross the finish line, continue to jog lightly or at least walk.
-If you stop suddenly, blood can pool in your legs (as the muscle pump has stopped), and you may faint if you are dehydrated.
+After you cross the finish line, continue to jog lightly or at least keep walking.
+If you stop suddenly, blood can pool in your legs (as the muscle pump has stopped), which may cause you to faint, especially if you are dehydrated.

 -